HarbourFront MRT station: Matrix

 The CCL platforms feature a set of "art seats" entitled Matrix.
 Though the platform seats are intended to be works of art, they are designed to remain functional and practical.
 This work by Lui Honfay and Yasmine Chan, along with Rain, was selected through the International Art Seats Design Competition in 2006.
 Matrix consists of a series of benches engraved with the station name in a dot-matrix style on the seat surface.
 The dot-matrix system was adopted as it was flexible enough to be mass-produced for use in many stations.
 The intriguing combination of signage and seat "impressed" the judges who awarded it the top prize.

+Comic Connect

+There is a heritage themed mural in the CCL station created by local artists Monica Lim, Kevin Lee, and Chris Lim as a part of SMRT's Comic Connect display.
+The mural features landmarks such as the Tang Gah Beo Taoist Temple, Catholic Church of St Teresa, Singapore Cruise Centre, and the Keppel terminal of the Port of Singapore.